Brian Whitney, therapist. A middle-aged man with gray hair and blue eyes wearing a white dress shirt against a light-colored plain background.

 How I work:

 I aim for therapy that is grounded, honest, and effective—not performative.
+Sometimes today there are too many metrics, not enough listening.

 Depending on your needs, I draw from: